kqcl/grabber/README.md

 [henry-richard7](https://github.com/henry-richard7) - utilized parts of his work for the browser password grabber

-[AstraaDev](https://github.com/AstraaDev) - had a half-working implementation of a discord-token grabber that I used parts of
+[AstraaDev](https://github.com/AstraaDev) - had a half-working implementation of a discord-token grabber that took some inspiration on

 ## License